djsiddz/react-router/docs/start/tutorial.md

 ## Setup

-<docs-info>If you're not going to follow along in your own app, you can skip this section</docs-info>
+<docs-info>If you're going to follow along in your existing app, you can skip this section</docs-info>

 We'll be using [Vite][vite] for our bundler and dev server for this tutorial.
 You'll need [Node.js][node] installed for the `npm` command line tool.